 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pangburn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pangburn is a city of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Pangburn who work in management occupations (24.07%), food service (11.85%), and maintenance occupations (7.41%).

-The population of Pangburn has a very low overall level of education: only 9.66% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pangburn have a very low rate of college education: just 9.66% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Pangburn in 2022 was $22,345, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $89,380 for a family of four.
 However, Pangburn contains both very wealthy and poor people as well.